 subnet-mask

 The destination network subnet mask is to be added to the routing table.
-We can also use a summarized subnet mask for a group of networks to cut the routing table overheads and for speedy processing.
+We can also use a summarized subnet mask for a group of networks to cut the routing table overhead and for speedy processing.

 ip-address